Google Assistant Now Transfers Your Music Between Smart Speakers

 Google is making its digital assistant smarter to provide greater help in your home.
 On Tuesday, the company rolled out a new update for Google Assistant.
 The tech giant announced that the assistant can now transfer music between Nest and Home smart speakers.
 In addition, it now has the ability to move YouTube videos from the Chromecast to Nest smart displays and vice versa.

 This means you can now start music in your bedroom using the Home Mini then have Google Assistant move it to the Hub Max in your living room.
-All you need is to say “Hey Google, move the music to the living room speaker.”
+All you need is to say "Hey Google" then say which room you want the music to be moved to.
 The same process works with Google’s smart displays as well as the Chromecast.

 If you have a smart display, you can transfer content to another device by using the touchscreen.